-Problem Statements Preferred Option Benefit Statements trade wastes are appropriately disposed of, costs lie where they fall and the quality of resulting treated wastes discharging into the receiving environment meets the conditions of our resource consent and requirements of the NES-FW.
-Problem Statement 3 Reticulation overload due to inflow/infiltration e to Inflow/Infiltration during rainfall events, by ensuri Problem Statement 4 Pipework Capacity Issues Programme the implementation of pipework capacity increase to support growth.
+Problem Statements Preferred Option Benefit Statements The removal of stormwater maintains the available reticulation capacity during rainfall events.
+Problem Statement 3 Pipework Capacity Issues Programme the implementation of pipework capacity increase to support growth.
 This programme is to address under-capacity of pipe network to support growth, residential infill and other intense land-use activities.
 There have been new residential subdivisions and developments, urban infill and other growth-related pressures created in both our wastewater and stormwater networks.
 The consequence of this is that some pipes are requiring upgrades in capacity to accommodate the increased flow.
-Problem Statement 5 Network Planning and Modelling Full review and calibration of the existing Wastewater model To accommodate growth and increased demand, Council has programmed to increase pipe capacity to cater for high flows.
+Problem Statement 4 Network Planning and Modelling Full review and calibration of the existing Wastewater model To accommodate growth and increased demand, Council has programmed to increase pipe capacity to cater for high flows.
 While officers are aware of some pipes within the network requiring increased capacity, the Council is will commission a network modelling project on our stormwater network to reveal how our network systems are behaving.
 This modelling project will comprise: • the evaluation of network capacity; • the identification of inflow and infiltration into the pipe network; • the identification of bottlenecks in the existing or proposed network; and • the design of improvements needed to accommodate growth.
 The modelling project is expected to reveal the areas for improvement in the network from which priority areas can be programmed for improvement.
 The existing model is over 10 years old and needs updating in the near future to provide accurate information on where Council should undertake network upgrades and renewals.
+Problem Statement 5 Wastewater Infrastructure Maintenance Wastewater Treatment Ponds Desludging This project is primarily driven by the need to maintain operational capacity and performance of the wastewater treatment ponds through regular desludging.
+Implementing a proactive maintenance strategy will: Remove accumulated solids to sustain required hydraulic retention times and effluent quality standards.
+Support continuity of wastewater treatment services for residents and industries Aid compliance with resource consents related to discharge quality/volumes.
+Reduce risks of uncontrolled discharges from overloaded ponds during high flow events Undertaking regular pond desludging will ensure the wastewater system can continue performing its vital functions over the long term.